ssea-lab/ssea-lab.github.io/index.md

 ## Research Interests

+We focus on the practice and application of software engineeing, especially on the following research interests:

-- Service-oriented Software Engineering
+1. Service-oriented Software Engineering
-- Empirical Software Engineering
+2. Empirical Software Engineering
-- Domain-specific Application of Intelligent Software Services
+3. Domain-specific Application of Intelligent Software Services

 ## Members

-## Selected
+## Selected Research Funds

+Our research
 You can use the [editor on GitHub](https://github.com/ssea-lab/ssea-lab.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.